-- 1. The Board will approve, in advance, the list of authorized signers on the school account.
-The ED, Director of Operations, Board President, and Board Treasurer may sign bank checks within the established limitations. - 2.
+The Board will approve, in advance, the list of authorized signers on the school account.
+The ED, Board President, and Board Treasurer may sign bank checks within the

+- established limitations.
+Other senior personnel may be named as bank signers by board approval, based on the current needs of the school. - 2.
 The Board authorizes the Executive Director to open and close bank accounts. - 3.
 The Finance Department will be responsible for all blank checks and will keep them under lock and key. - 4.
-When invoices are properly approved, the Finance Department prepares the check for processing based upon the approved invoice and/or purchase requisition. - 5.
-Checks in excess of \$10,000 require two signatures.
+When invoices are properly approved, the Finance Department prepares the check for processing based upon the approved invoice and/or purchase requisition. - Checks in excess of \$10,000 require two signatures.
 The signature stamps should only be used on-site in very rare circumstances and only with proper notification to the signatories prior to being used. - 6.
 Checks may not be written to cash, bearer, or petty cash. - 7.
 Under no circumstance will any individual sign a blank check. - 8.
-Checks must be issued using the school's Financial Management Firm's software unless in an urgent situation and the Finance staff or Financial Management Firm is not available, the Director of Operations may hand write the check. - 9.
+Checks must be issued using the school's Financial Management Firm's software unless in an urgent situation and the Finance staff or Financial Management Firm is not available, the Executive Director may hand write the check. - 9.
 The Finance Department will distribute the checks and payment records as follows: - a.
 Original mailed or delivered to payee. - b.
 Payment record attached to the invoice and filed by vendor name. - c.
 Voided checks will have the signature line and the payee line stamped "VOID" in ink.
 Also, the payment record must be stamped "VOID."